-Stephen came across this offer for the Wyndham Rewards Earner Card while making a booking the other day:
+Stephen came across this offer for the Wyndham Rewards Earner Card several months ago and I still see it now during the booking process with Wyndham as of 5/30/22:

 If you actually want to earn more Wyndham points, the business card probably makes more sense, but if you mostly value the 10% discount on awards this is a way to get it without an annual fee.

 While pricing out a business class flight to Amsterdam, I found a very poor Delta Gold SkyMiles card offer:

 That’s a pretty awful offer compared to the offer we currently list on our Best Offers page, which awards 70K Delta Skymiles after $2K spend in the first 3 months at the time of writing.
 You would need to value miles at less than three quarters of a cent per mile for the above statement-credit offer to break even with the current best offer and value miles even less to come out ahead.